 What have readers said about your book?

-Tell us about your book, Girl Taken
+Tell us about your book, The Strickland File

-Visit my website at https://www.girltaken.com
+Visit the author website at www.jeffreyhbaer.com